 Looking for sex online is risky behavior that often leads to serious legal consequences.
 In yet another recent sex offense case involving undercover cops, a Darcy Dean Racus took a very hard fall.
+The case relied upon phone taps.
 His conviction for Attempted Rape of a Child in the First Degree and Communicating with a Minor for Immoral Purposes was upheld by the appellate court.
 He is now serving a very long prison sentence.

 Racus challenged his conviction by alleging a violation of privacy involving his emails and texts with the undercover detective.
 The issue was whether those communications provided “probable cause” for allowance of Racus’s phone calls to be recorded.

 The detective put out a “Casual Encounters” ad, posing as a female parent searching for others to have sexual contact with her children.
 The “parent” indicated she was “open to presents”.
 The detective testified at trial that “presents” was a term commonly used on Craigslist to infer money for sex.

 Racus responded to the detective’s ad the same day it was posted.
 The email and text exchanges were clearly sexual.
 The Appellate Court held Racus implicitly consented that these transmissions could be saved.